jeeri2204/Serverless-URL-Shortner/index.md

 ## Serverless URL Shortner using AWS

 Are you sick of sending long cubersome URL via mails or chats which looks messy.
 URL shortner is a great way of managing such long URLs and whats more amazing about it that you can make it in-house with a Serverless approach which lowers your cost of maintaining an application.
 When it comes to Serverless there is nothing better than AWS Managed Service.
-AWS has already some blog regarding the same(check reference) but unlike the blogs, we will use Dynamo DB today instead Amazon S3.
-Even if you have no prior knowledge of AWS just get an account, read about the services being used and follow though the steps.
+AWS has already some blog regarding the same(check reference) but unlike the blogs, we will use DynamoDB today instead Amazon S3 since it has very high access speed.
+Even if you have no prior knowledge of AWS just get an account, read about the services being used and follow through the steps.

 ![](Screenshot 2020-08-08 at 8.42.18 PM.png)